 With her high expectations and consistent support, Ms. Urzua helps her students grow as learners and as young adults.
 A fellow teacher says, “Even if it means she must come to school on Saturdays for students who miss project deadlines, she wants to see all of her students succeed.”
 One of Ms. Urzua’s current students reflects that Ms. U “has patience with us and pushes us to be better students.”

-As one of Ms. U’s current students writes, “She is totally amazing and that’s why she should be teacher of the month.”
+As one of Ms. U’s current students writes, “She is totally amazing and that’s why she should be the next Teacher of the Month.”
 We at 826 Valencia would have to agree.
 Thanks for being totally amazing, Ms. Urzua!